Sign In to Your Account

 |Full Tube Qty = 20|

 Between 1913 and 1938 the United States minted the iconic "Indian Head" or "Buffalo" nickel.
-This design remains one of the most iconic in US minting history.
-Our Buffalo rounds are modeled after the famous James Earl Fraser design.
-It's back story makes it one of the most fascinating silver rounds to buy.
+This design remains one of the most iconic in U.S. minting history.
+These Buffalo rounds are modeled after the famous James Earl Fraser design.
+It's back story makes it one of the most fascinating silver bullion rounds to buy.

 |Quality / Type:||Bullion, Uncirculated|